bmanders716/bmanders716.github.io/cookbook.md

 Mayonnaise of Fowl.

-Cold EntrÈe for Suppers.
+Cold EntrÈ•†for Suppers.

 _Ingredients_--2 fowls.
-               Ω pint of _mayonnaise_ sauce.
+               Ì†∞int of _mayonnaise_ sauce.
                A cucumber.
                4 hard-boiled eggs.
                1 pint of aspic jelly.